-Alternatively, or in addition to attending an open event, you may wish to make an appointment to meet the Headmaster, Ed Hester, and have a tour of the school (this is usually conducted by our Sixth Formers).
+Alternatively, or in addition to attending an open event, you may wish to make an appointment to meet the Headmaster, Grove du Toit, and have a tour of the school (this is usually conducted by our Sixth Formers).

-Please contact the Admissions Team for an appointment on 01926 634201 or 01926 634262.
+Please contact the Admissions Team for an appointment on 01926 634201/297.